warproxxx/omnia-ui/README.md

 ![OMNIA Card](public/OMNIA_card_official.png)

-#OMNIA
+# OMNIA
-in omnia paratus Latin phrase
+in omnia paratus Latin for

 : prepared in all things : ready for anything

 ## ETH Denver 2023 Buildathon